jonluca/RideShare-Trip-Stats/README.md

 5/29/19: Added ability to view total spent by month, updated currencies

+11/12/22: Rewrote in React/Vite, fixed query logic to use ubers new API, rewrote front end to use data, deprecated ubereats due to changes

 ## Credits

 Thanks to Roberto Andrade for the designs of the stats page.